Banon cheese: History

 Small goat's cheeses have been made in the dry hills of Provence since Roman times.
 As it is sold today, the cheese was first made by a couple in the village of Puimichel near to the town of Banon in the département of Alpes-de-Haute-Provence.

 Manufacture

 The affinage period lasts for two weeks, following which it is dipped in eau de vie and wrapped in chestnut leaves that have been softened and sterilized by boiling in a mixture of water and vinegar.
-The cheese is at its best when made between spring and autumn.
+The collection of leaves, which must be harvested when brown, takes place in the autumn during their fall.
+They are gathered by teams of seasonal workers on the Albion Plateau, in the Cévennes, in Corsica, and in Ardèche.
+The Fromagerie de Banon (responsible for 60% of the production) alone uses 5 million leaves per year.